dilipnitjsr/Telegram-Bot/README.md

 ### Run The Automailer
-Automailer send message in every 24hr interal i.e it's repeat its cycle in every day. but we have to invoke a method \textit{run()} to activate.
+Automailer send message in every 24hr interal i.e it's repeat its cycle in every day. but we have to invoke a method *run()*  to activate.

 ##### Code